felleg/felleg.gitlab.io-backup/content/posts/20201227-password-managers.md

 I initially tried LastPass and was fairly satisfied with it, until I tried [Bitwarden](https://bitwarden.com) which really clicked with me.
 Some password managers receive much more news coverage than others, mostly due to marketing (that's why some are also more expensive than others, despite doing the same job).
-I ended up liking Bitwarden it so much (despite it never being ranked as the top password manager on any tech website you will find) that I ended up paying for a membership (10 USD/year).
+I ended up liking Bitwarden so much (despite it never being ranked as the top password manager on any tech website you will find as of this writing) that I ended up paying for a membership (10 USD/year).
 I recommend that you create an account on any of these services and see which one is a right fit for you.
 Most (if not all) of these password managers can import and export your passwords between different services, so don't be afraid to try as many as your heart desires.